TheExpandingPolytope/tokenfightlol/README.md

 ### Spawning Tokens

-Tokens are launched by creators by specifying a token name, ticker, image, and description and expiration date (in turns).
+Tokens are launched by creators by specifying a token name, ticker, image, and description.
 The token is then traded along a bonding curve and Once the token’s market cap reaches X ETH and the circulating supply hits 800 million, it transitions from the bonding curve to a Uniswap v3 pool.
 At this point, 20% of the ETH raised (0.2X) and a newly minted 50 million tokens are added to the liquidity pool.
 The remaining 80% (0.8X ETH) goes into the token’s in-game treasury, which the creator can spend on strategic actions.
 After 2 turns, the token appears at a random location on the map, ready to engage in battles with other tokens to earn additional ETH.

 ### Turns and Actions